-- It is common to encounter more pain on the first or second day due to swelling. - Using pain medication as directed will help to control the pain. - It is important not to drink alcohol or drive while taking narcotic medications, such as Norco or Percocet. - Do not take Tylenol while taking narcotics, such as Norco or Percocet, as these medications contain Tylenol. - Naprosyn (Aleve) 500mg should be taken twice a day starting the first day after surgery.
+- It is common to encounter more pain on the first or second day due to swelling. - Using pain medication as directed will help to control the pain. - It is important not to drink alcohol or drive while taking narcotic medications, such as Norco or Percocet. - Do not take Tylenol while taking narcotics, such as Norco or Percocet, as these medications contain Tylenol. - You will be placed on either meloxicam or Celebrex once a day for a month.
 Do not take if you are allergic, have gastric ulcers or are on blood thinners.